Banks of the Ohio

-"Banks of the Ohio", also known as "Down on the Banks of the Ohio" and "I'll Never Be Yours", is a 19th-century murder ballad, written by unknown authors.
+"Banks of the Ohio" (Roud 157, Laws F5), also known as "Down on the Banks of the Ohio" and "I'll Never Be Yours", is a 19th-century murder ballad, written by unknown authors.
 The lyrics tell of "Willie" who invites his young lover for a walk during which she rejects his marriage proposal, and once they are alone on the river bank, he murders the young woman.

-The song was first recorded by country musicians in 1927, and has been performed by many country and folk singers since.
+The song was first recorded by country musicians such as Clarence Horton Greene in 1927, and has been performed by many country and folk singers since.
 Olivia Newton-John released a version in 1971 and her recording reached No. 1 in Australia and No. 6 in the UK.

 Background

 The song is similar to other murder ballads in the idiom of songs such as "The Lexington Murder" and "The Knoxville Girl".
 These ballads may be traced back to the British broadside tradition of songs dated to at least the end of 18th century, such as "The Oxford Girl" and "The Berkshire Tragedy" (Roud 263; Laws P35), songs that may have been based on real events.
 In these songs, the murderer posing as the narrator asked a girl to walk with him to talk about marriage; he then attacked and killed her, throwing her body into the river, a crime for which he would be hanged.